SteeltoeOSS/Documentation/docs/connectors/mysql.md

 cf restage myApp
 ```

->NOTE: The preceding commands assume you use [MySQL for VMware Tanzu](https://network.pivotal.io/products/pivotal-mysql/), provided by VMware on Tanzu.
+>The preceding commands assume you use [MySQL for VMware Tanzu](https://network.pivotal.io/products/pivotal-mysql/), provided by VMware on Tanzu.
 If you use a different service, you must adjust the `create-service` command to fit your environment.

 This connector also works with the [Azure Service Broker](https://docs.pivotal.io/partners/azure-sb/).